connortarpey/google-cybersecurity-cert-changing-linux-file-permissions/README.md

-# google-cybersecurity-cert-changing-linux-file-permissions
+# Changing File permissions in Linux

 As a cybersecurity analyst working on the Google Cybersecurity Professional Certificate, one of the projects I was tasked with was to update file permissions for certain files and directories in a mock organization.

-Connor Tarpey
-5/9/2026
-Changing File permissions in Linux
-Project description
-As a cybersecurity analyst working on the Google Cybersecurity Professional Certificate, one of the projects I was tasked with was to update file permissions for certain files and directories in a mock organization.

 The current permissions set up did not reflect the correct level of authorization that should be given.
 By checking and updating these permissions, I will help keep the organization secure.

-Check file and directory details
+## Check file and directory details

 To check for the current file permissions, I used ls - la